JoelJeffery-ux/PPT_OF_WA_PRPTECT/README.md

 # PPT_OF_WA_PRPTECT
-This repository aims to put the all power point of water environment recovery course for all students
+This repository aims to put the all powerpoint of water environment recovery course for all students